 Families looking for a break open accordion arrow

 All applications must be made by someone working with your family, like a teacher, family support worker or social worker.
 This is to ensure we help those who need it most and makes sure families have someone to help them plan for their break.

 If you know someone who might be able to refer you, ask them to visit our website or give us a ring on 020 3117 0651.
 We have a leaflet available which you could send them or direct them to which explains a bit about who we are and what we do:

 To meet our criteria families must be on a low income, have at least one child under 18 and not have had a holiday in the past four years.
 We do not offer breaks abroad.

-Visit the 'Other holiday charities' and 'Families with a disabled child' sections of the website for other places that might be able to help.
+Visit the 'Other holiday charities' for other places that might be able to help.